victorborneo/PyChess/README.md

 A simple offline chess game made in Python using the pygame library and object-oriented programming.

 **TO DO**
-1. Not let king put himself in check (take protected pieces, walk to attacked tiles, move pinned pieces)
+1. Fix checkmates when king can but shouldn't be able move on the same diraction the attack is coming from
 2. Draws